fixing OJS blank page or empty white page

-OJS White Screen of Death (WSD), how to fix it?
+OJS Blank page or White Screen of Death (WSD), how to fix it?

-1. Poor user experience: When a user encounters a website error 500, they may become frustrated and lose trust in the website.
+1. Poor user experience: When a user encounters an OJS that shown blank or white empty page, it is error 500, they may become frustrated and lose trust in the website.
 This can result in a poor user experience, which may discourage users from returning to the site, in the case of OJS, visitors cannot read any article, the author cannot make the submission and the article will lose the potential citations.

-2. Decreased traffic: A website error of 500 can lead to a decrease in traffic as users may be unable to access the site.
+2. Decreased traffic: An OJS that have white page completely is an error of 500 that can lead to a decrease in traffic as users may be unable to access the site.
 This can result in lost opportunities for engagement, conversions, and revenue.

-3. Negative impact on SEO: Website errors can negatively impact a website’s search engine optimization (SEO).
+3. Negative impact on SEO: OJS that have such errors can negatively impact a website’s search engine optimization (SEO).
 Search engines may penalize websites that have frequent errors or downtime, which can lower the website’s ranking in search results.

-4. Damage to brand reputation: A website that frequently experiences errors can damage the brand’s reputation.
+4. Damage to brand reputation: OJS that have blank page or white empty page that frequently experiences errors can damage the brand’s reputation.
 Users may perceive the website as unreliable or untrustworthy, which can negatively impact the brand’s image.

 5. And the most important thing it can make your journal delisted or deindexed to the current and upcoming deindexing such as Google Scholar, DOAJ, Scopus, and other

-Overall, website error 500 can have significant negative impacts on a website’s performance, user experience, traffic, SEO, and the reputation of your journal.
+Overall, OJS that have white page or blank empty page error 500 can have significant negative impacts on a website’s performance, user experience, traffic, SEO, and the reputation of your journal.
 Therefore, it is important to promptly address and fix any errors to ensure that the website is functioning properly and providing a positive experience to its users.
 The cause of OJS can also emerge because you have installed an OJS that is not meet the system requirement.

 This article aims to provide guidance on investigating and resolving the White Screen error or error 500 (internal server error) on your website.
 Once the root cause of the error is identified, we can take the necessary steps to fix it.
 It’s important to note that the causes of this error may vary, but this article will focus on addressing the most common and general causes.